SPIN-web/SPIN2026/_pages/index.md

 ## News

+**June 2026**: The SPIN 2026 Best Paper Award was presented to Ravindra Metta, Hrishikesh Karmarkar, Kumar Madhukar, Supratik Chakraborty, and Samarjit Chakraborty for their contribution “Recurrence-seeking Tests for Non-termination”.

 **January 15, 2026**: The abstract and paper submission deadlines have been extended by one week.

 - **January 27, 2026**: Artifact Evaluation Committee has been announced